 Strengthening family systems

-“The family system - or how individual family members relate to one another and how they handle outside stressors - impacts powerfully on children and adults.
-Our goal is to develop a programme that helps strengthen family systems, enabling them to support one another and improve overall mental health and wellbeing.”
+“The family system - or how individual family members relate to each other and how they handle outside stressors - impacts powerfully on children and adults.
+Our goal is to develop a programme that strengthens these systems, thus improving the mental health and wellbeing of the whole family unit.”

 - In humanitarian crises, family caregivers face complex stressors such as poverty, mental illness and increased violence in the community and at home.